juanmcampanario/juanmcampanario.github.io/academic.md

 ### Air Quality and Infant Health: Closing La Oroya's Metallurgical Complex
 [Link to Paper](https://drive.google.com/file/d/17B6Q377l9IkMrj9oRHBWexytIuVbejbr/view?usp=share_link){:target="_blank"}

 *Abstract*: La Oroya, Peru has suffered from poor air quality since the early 1920s.
-In 2009, the refining and smelting operation responsible for environmental degradation unexpectedly closed.
-Using a difference in differences approach, I show infant health worsened during the closure.
-Birth weights fell by an average of 60 grams, relative to infants born upwind the complex, and women experienced slightly shorter gestational periods.
-Birth weights fell for those born in publicly funded hospitals but not those in private hospitals.
-The negative consequences were concentrated in infants who mothers were less educated, and infants born to migrants or non-migrant experienced statistically similar reductions.
+In 2009, the company responsible unexpectedly closed.
+Using a difference in differences approach, I show infant health worsened during the closure likely due to the shutdown's impact on local government tax revenue and a subsequent reduction in government budgets.
+Birth weights fell by an average of 60 grams, a $.14\sigma$ decline relative to infants born upwind the complex, and women reported 5\% more miscarriages and stillbirths.
+I find evidence that those least likely to be financially impacted experience greater declines.

 ---